Maidstone: Modern history

 Modern Maidstone incorporates a number of outlying villages and settlements (see Geography below).

-The county council offices to the north of the town centre were built of Portland stone between 1910 and 1913.
-On 29 September 1975 a local pub serving Invicta Park Barracks, The Hare and Hounds, was damaged by a bomb during an IRA campaign in England.
+The county council offices at the front of the prison near Maidstone East station were built of Portland stone between 1910 and 1913.
+On 29 September 1975 a local pub serving the Invicta Park Barracks, The Hare and Hounds, was damaged by a bomb during an IRA campaign in England.

-Maidstone General Hospital opened on the outskirts of the town in 1983, replacing West Kent General Hospital, which opened 150 years earlier in Marsham Street.
-It is just to the north of Oakwood Hospital (originally the Kent County Asylum), which closed in the mid-1990s.
+Maidstone General Hospital opened on the outskirts of the town in 1983, replacing the West Kent General Hospital, which opened 150 years earlier in Marsham Street, and the Victorian Ophthalmic ('Ear, Nose and Throat') Hospital which was nearby to it.
+The General Hospital is just to the north of Oakwood Hospital (originally the Kent County Asylum), which closed in the mid-1990s the site of which has now been developed for housing.
+It was at Maidstone General Hospital that the member of the Monty Python team Graham Chapman died of throat and spinal cancer in 1989 [ref. his biographer Bob McCabe].

-Residents are employed in the retail, administrative or service sectors; there are industrial estates around the town providing employment.
+Residents are mainly employed in the retail, administrative and service sectors; there are some industrial estates around the town providing employment.
 Some of the workforce commute to other towns, including to London.

 Governance

 Members of Parliament

-The town is divided between the constituencies of Maidstone and the Weald and Faversham and Mid Kent.
+The town is divided between the constituencies of Maidstone and Malling, (Maidstone and The Weald until 2024), and Faversham and Mid Kent.
 Before 1997 Maidstone was in the county constituency of Maidstone.
-The Member of Parliament (MP) for Maidstone and the Weald is Conservative Helen Grant.
+The current Member of Parliament (MP) for Maidstone and Malling is Conservative Helen Grant.
 Previous MPs include Ann Widdecombe, Sir John Wells, Sir Alfred Bossom and Benjamin Disraeli.
 Since 2015 the MP for Faversham and Mid Kent has been Conservative Helen Whately.
-Prior to the 2015 election, the MP was Conservative Sir Hugh Robertson.
+Prior to the 2015 election, the MP was Conservative Sir Hugh Robertson and, before him, another Conservative, Andrew Rowe.

 Local government

-Kent County Council is responsible for social services, education, maintenance of and new infrastructure, fire services and minerals.
+Kent County Council is responsible for social services, education, maintenance of and new road infrastructure, fire services and minerals.
 It is elected every four years: Maidstone elects nine representatives, and villages are in the four rural wards.

 The town is the main town of Maidstone borough, which includes the surrounding rural areas except to the north-west.
 The town is divided into the 12 local government wards of Allington, Bridge, Downswood and Otham, East, Fant, Heath, High Street, Park Wood, Shepway North, Shepway South, South, and North.
 These wards have 30 of the 55 seats on Borough Council.

 Maidstone Borough Council is responsible for services such as recreation, refuse collection, most planning decisions and social housing.